Manual Lymphatic Drainage

 Emma Beaver, Chartered Physiotherapist is a Dublin based specialist in Manual Lymphatic Drainage .

-Emma Beaver (BSc Physio) is a fully certified Level 3 practitioner in the Dr Vodder Method of MLD which is recognised as a medical grade of lymphatic drainage and the certification of choice for healthcare professionals.
+Emma Beaver (BSc Physio) is a CORU State Registered and Chartered Physiotherapist, who is also a fully certified Level 3 practitioner in the Dr Vodder Method of MLD which is recognised as a medical grade of lymphatic drainage and the certification of choice for healthcare professionals.
 The technique involves a carefully applied sequence of hand movements that follow the natural pathways of lymphatic drainage, promoting the flow of lymph fluid from an area of injury or retention, and aiding in the removal of waste and toxins from the body.
 Detailed knowledge of the anatomy of the lymphatic system is a crucial part of the efficacy of MLD treatment.

-Emma's physiotherapy degree and experience, combined with her extensive postgraduate training in MLD, establishes her as a leading expert in this field in Dublin.
+Emma's physiotherapy degree and experience, combined with her extensive postgraduate training in MLD, establishes her as an expert in this field in Dublin.

 What is Lymphoedema?

-Lymphoedema occurs when the lymphatic system doesn’t function properly (‘is impaired’?), leading to swelling and fluid build-up.
+Lymphoedema occurs when the lymphatic system doesn’t function properly, leading to swelling and fluid build-up.
 It may also cause discomfort, a feeling of heaviness, and restricted movement.

 Primary lymphoedema describes a lymphatic system that has been impaired from birth or can be triggered by hormonal or stressful life events.

-Secondary lymphoedema is a condition characterized by the impairment of lymphatic drainage due to damage or obstruction of the lymphatic system.
+Secondary lymphoedema is a condition which describes impairment of lymphatic drainage due to damage or obstruction of the lymphatic system.
 This can occur after surgical procedures, radiation therapy, trauma, or infection that disrupts normal lymphatic function.
-The resulting lymphatic insufficiency leads to the accumulation of lymphatic fluid in tissue spaces under the skin and surrounding organs causing localised oedema or swelling.
+The resulting ‘lymphatic insufficiency’ leads to the accumulation of lymphatic fluid in tissue spaces under the skin and surrounding organs causing localised swelling.
 Secondary lymphoedema commonly affects the arms and legs, but can also involve other regions including the head and neck, and presents with symptoms such as progressive swelling, fibrosis, and decreased joint and limb mobility.
-The condition may be exacerbated by factors such as infection, venous insufficiency, or obesity.
+The condition may be worsened by factors such as infection, venous insufficiency, or obesity.

 Will my treatment be covered by my health insurance?